vishipayyallore/speaker-series-2023/dotnet-6-on-aws/Fargate_ECS_S1/README.md

 >    - Topic 1
 >    - Topic 1
 >    - Topic 1
-> 1. Introduction to .NET Minimal API
+> 1. Hands-on with Docker using nginx
 > 1. Creating Minimal API using dotnet CLI
 >    - `dotnet new list`
 >    - Create Minimal API using `dotnet new web`